Exclusive leaked images show how much Apple Card weighs!

 As you can see from the pictures, the Apple Card weighs in at almost exactly a half ounce or about 14.75 grams.

 We've also got a few shots of the sleeve the Apple Card comes in.
-It's pristine white on the front with an embossed Apple logo in the dead center.
+It's pristine white on the front with a debossed Apple logo in the dead center (thanks to reader George Pérez-Marrero for letting me in on the difference between embossing and debossing).

 Inside, things get a little more colorful with an ombre style rainbow wash.

 The card itself has the Apple logo on the front.
-The cardholder's name is also embossed on the front in black lettering, but we have removed the name for privacy purposes.
+The cardholder's name is also on the front in black lettering, but we have removed the name for privacy purposes.
 You'll have to wait a bit longer to see that in real life.

 The back side of the card shows the Goldman Sachs and Mastercard logos with a gray strip at the bottom.
 Pretty minimalist.